sderose/ragnarok/Dominus/DOC/BaseDom.md

 * getAttribute() takes an optional "default" argument, which you get back if the attribute does not exists.

-* You should never need the "NS" calls like "addAttributeNS", etc. (though they are available for backward-compatibility).
+* You might never need the "NS" calls like "addAttributeNS", etc. (though they are available for backward-compatibility).
-Namespace is just an optional attribute on the regular calls; if you don't provide it, or you set it to "" or "*" or "#any" (for compatibility with various other implementations), any namespace is accepted.
+Namespace becomes just an optional attribute on the regular calls; if you don't provide it, or you set it to "##any" (for compatibility with various other implementations), any namespace is accepted.

 * textContent recursively gathers the text of Element,